KartikChugh/Otto/README.md

 A characterization of the classification dataset as “simple” or having “just a few columns”, would make the K-Nearest Neighbors algorithm a good choice, while a description of the regression data as “crime rates” or “annual consumer rankings” would suggest a Poisson or ordinal model, respectively.
 If no phrase is flagged, Otto will default to the most general model available: a Neural Network for classification, or a linear fit for regression.

 In the case of a natural language task, users can combine multiple models together for a more comprehensive analysis.
 Otto will recommend both sentiment analysis and entity recognition models, but provides users with information about both in case they'd like to adjust this.
+Our NLP models are built on a Wit application (**Otto-NLP**) configured to identify [built-in traits and entities](https://wit.ai/docs/built-in-entities/20180601).

 #### Supported models: